 - 1 cup pecans, coarsely chopped

 - While the sweet potatoes are cooking, make the smoky pecans.
 Melt the 1 tablespoon of ghee or butter in a small pan and add the smoked paprika, sea salt, black pepper, and cayenne.
-If using olive oil, mix the oil and spices in a small bowl.
 Add the pecans and toss to coat.
-Transfer the pecans to a small baking dish and toast in the oven for 5-6 minutes, or until fragrant and starting to brown.1 tablespoon ghee, butter, or olive oil, ½ teaspoon smoked paprika, 1 cup pecans, ¼ teaspoon each: sea salt, black pepper, and cayenne
+Transfer the pecans to a small baking dish and toast in the oven for 5-6 minutes, or until fragrant and starting to brown.1 tablespoon butter, ½ teaspoon smoked paprika, 1 cup pecans, ¼ teaspoon EACH: sea salt, black pepper, and cayenne

 - While the pecans are toasting, make the herb and garlic butter.
-Melt the ghee or butter in the same pan you used for the pecans.
-Add the garlic, thyme, rosemary, sea salt, black pepper, and cayenne and let the garlic cook for 1 minute.6 tablespoons ghee, butter, or olive oil (see notes), 2 cloves garlic, ½ teaspoon each: dried thyme and rosemary, ¼ teaspoon each: sea salt, black pepper, and cayenne
+Melt butter in the same pan you used for the pecans.
+Add the garlic, salt, thyme, rosemary, black pepper, and cayenne and let the garlic cook for 1 minute.6 tablespoons butter, 2 cloves garlic, ½ teaspoon EACH: dried thyme and rosemary, ¼ teaspoon EACH: sea salt, black pepper, and cayenne, 1 teaspoon salt

 - Carefully smash the sweet potatoes using a fork.
-I find it works best to stab the centers a few times then use the fork to push the sweet potatoes down around the edges of the circles.
-Optional step: sprinkle the tops of the sweet potatoes with a little extra salt and smoked paprika.
+It works best to stab the centers a few times and then use the fork to push the sweet potatoes down around the edges of the circles.
 Drizzle the herb and garlic butter over the sweet potatoes and roast in the oven for 20 minutes.
-I like to turn the oven to broil for the last 5 minutes to get the tops extra crispy.
+OPTIONAL: turn the oven to broil for the last 5 minutes to get the tops extra crispy.